Laser Specs Removal Surgery: Procedures, Benefits & Cost

 SILK is one of the most advanced forms of eye surgery that reshapes the cornea with high precision.
 It is a flapless laser eye surgery, offering a more gentle and less invasive alternative to traditional LASIK procedures.
 Recovery is faster with minimal discomfort, making it ideal for active lifestyles.

-Custom Eyes technology is an advanced version of Smart LASIK, which tailors the treatment to your eye’s unique characteristics.
-It uses wave-front guided mapping and enhances visual clarity by correcting even subtle distortions.
+Custom Eyes technology is an advanced version of LASIK, which tailors the treatment to your eye’s unique characteristics.
+It uses advanced wave-front guided mapping technology that captures up to 1,50,000 data points of the cornea, allowing for ultra-precise correction.
+It enhances visual clarity by correcting even subtle distortions.
 This personalisation significantly improves outcomes in night vision and contrast sensitivity.
+Additionally, AI-based real-time mapping allows for adjustments during the procedure, while 7D tracking helps monitor eye movement, ensuring accurate results.

 SMILE is a minimally invasive laser treatment for the eyes to remove glasses.
-It involves creating a small incision and extracting a lenticule from the cornea, which helps correct refractive errors without requiring a corneal flap.
+It involves creating a small incision of just 2 mm and extracting a lenticule from the cornea, which helps correct refractive errors without requiring a corneal flap.

 Smart Surface is a no-touch, flapless and blade free procedure which uses laser pulses to reshape the cornea.
 The advent of this procedure reduced the risk of creating a flap (as seen in LASIK) and making the healing process more efficient (as compared to PRK) and reducing the risk of dry eye.
 It avoids physical contact with the eye, making it safer for patients with thin corneas.

-LASIK is the most commonly performed eye surgery for specs removal.
-It involves creating a thin flap on the cornea, reshaping the underlying tissue using a laser, and then repositioning the flap.
+LASIK is the most commonly performed eye surgery for specs-removal.
+It involves creating a 22 mm flap on the cornea, reshaping the underlying tissue using a laser, and then repositioning the flap.
 This procedure provides quick recovery and minimal discomfort.

 PRK is an alternative to LASIK, particularly for individuals with thin corneas.
 Instead of creating a flap, the outer layer of the cornea is removed, and a laser is used to reshape the surface.
 Though the recovery time is longer, PRK is a suitable option for patients who may not be eligible for LASIK.